yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 	![Picture 6](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image16.png)

 	*The CALENDARAUTO() function returns a single-column table consisting of date values.
-The “auto” behavior scans all data model date columns to determine the earliest and latest date values stored in the data model.
+The “auto” behaviour scans all data model date columns to determine the earliest and latest date values stored in the data model.
 It then creates one row for each date within this range, extending the range in either direction to ensure full years of data is stored.*

 	*This function can take a single optional argument that is the last month number of a year.
 When omitted, the value is 12, meaning that December is the last month of the year.
 In this case, 6 is entered, meaning that June is the last month of the year.*